Semi-ATE/Brduino/README.md

 Brduino-Nano is a 'jeux de mots Vis-à-vis' [Arduino-Nano](https://store.arduino.cc/arduino-nano).

+It is an open-source project that brings the Arduino-Nano form-factor into this century. :sunglasses:

 Whereas the Arduino Nano is based on the [8-Bit ATmega328 controller from Microchip](https://www.microchip.com/wwwproducts/en/ATmega328), the Brduino Nano is based on the [32-Bit Arm Cortex M4 from NXP](https://www.nxp.com/part/MK22FN512VLH12#/).
 The footprint of the Arduino-Nano and the Brduino-Nano are identical, as a matter of fact for plenty of applications the Brduino-Nano is a drop-in replacement for the Arduino-Nano.

 === image here ===